raphaelmansuy/tutorials/23_google_agent_adk.md

 ### OpenAPI Specifications

-ADK supports OpenAPI specifications for integrating with RESTful services[^4_2]:
+ADK supports OpenAPI specifications for integrating with RESTful services:

 1. **Define API specification**: Create or obtain an OpenAPI specification for the service
 2. **Generate client**: Use the specification to generate a client